Yellow Book CPE relief due to COVID-19

 Yellow Book auditors are normally required to complete at least 80 hours of CPE every two years.
 Further details include the following:

-- 24 of those hours must relate to a subject matter directly related to the government environment, government auditing, or the specific or unique environment in which the audited entity operates.
+- 24 of those Yellow Book CPE hours must relate to a subject matter directly related to the government environment, government auditing, or the specific or unique environment in which the audited entity operates.

 - The remaining 56 hours must relate to subject matter that directly enhances an ability to conduct audit or attestation engagements.

-- At least 20 hours must be completed each year in a two-year reporting period.
+- At least 20 of the Yellow Book CPE hours must be completed each year in a two-year reporting period.

-Effective February 29, 2020, the GAO released an alert that recognized the challenges for accountants to complete required CPE due to the impact of the COVID-19 pandemic.
+Effective February 29, 2020, the GAO released an alert that recognized the challenges for accountants to complete the Yellow Book CPE requirements due to the impact of the COVID-19 pandemic.

 First, if an auditor is working or teleworking, auditors may not use the CPE exemption provided in Paragraph 4.29 that covers military service, maternity leave, illness, and other matters.
 However, other relief is being provided.

-For two-year reporting periods that end February 29 through December 31, 2020, auditors who have not yet completed the 24-hour or 80-hour requirements may have a six-month grace period to make up for the deficiency.
-However, any hours completed during that grace period towards the deficiency may not be double counted towards the next two-year reporting period.
+For two-year reporting periods that end February 29 through December 31, 2020, auditors who have not yet completed the 24-hour or 80-hour GAO Yellow Book requirements may have a six-month grace period to make up for the deficiency.
+However, any hours completed during that grace period towards the deficiency may not be double-counted towards the next two-year reporting period.

 In addition, auditors are not required to complete at least 20 hours of CPE for any one-year period that ends February 29 through December 31, 2020.

-The content contained in this article is for information purposes only and not tax advice.
+The Yellow Book audit content contained in this article is for information purposes only and not tax advice.
 You should consult your own tax advisor for tax advice that applies to your particular situation.